 Fisher-Price is a legacy in the baby equipment market and, along with Little Tikes, is one of the most trusted brands available.
 This is why it may be a surprise to find their first product in the middle of the list.
 This should not be seen as an indictment against the product but a recognition of its niche limitations instead.

-However, there are numerous features that suggest this swing was explicitly designed with infants in mind.
+Hence, there are numerous features that suggest this swing was explicitly designed with infants in mind as well as an outdoor baby swing.
 First, the seat can adjust its rear support to allow either a reclined or an upright position which is perfect for infants who cannot yet hold up their head or those are just learning to do so.

 Moreover, the seat offers thigh moldings rather than a t-bar.
 While this will limit the Fisher-Price’s longevity once the child starts getting bigger, it is a novel approach.